nixos-asia/website/en/tutorial/nixos-config.md

 ## Flakeify

 Our `configuration.nix` is not "pure", because it still uses mutable Nix channel.
-For this reason (amomng others), we'll switch to using [[flakes]] for our NixOS configuration.
+For this reason (among others), we will immediately switch to using [[flakes]] for our NixOS configuration.
 Doing this is pretty simple.
 Just add a `flake.nix` file in `/etc/nixos`:

 ```sh
 sudo nvim /etc/nixos/flake.nix